Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 - Volcanic Eruption

-Case Scenario: Your home catches fire.
+Your home catches fire.
 The reason can be a neighbor’s house on fire, an accidental candle drop, or any other.
 As a result, you call firefighters, and rainwater is on your house, causing dampness to all your belongings.
 The mold buildup due to this will be covered, as tenant insurance policies cover fire (direct peril).

 Important Limitations (Even When Covered)